victor-o-silva/python_subdict/DOCS.md

 ## Specifying invalid keys behavior

-Let's consider the following dict from now:
+Let's consider the following dict from now on:

     >>> person = {